 Growing Your Business Value Before You Sell

-If you want to maximize the fair market value of your business, it’s critical that you leverage both tangible and intangible assets.
+In growing your business value, it’s critical that you leverage both tangible and intangible assets.

 Make your business an expression of you: develop your niche.

 Make your business unique.
 Don’t try to be everything to everyone.
 Many buyers will pay a premium for a niche that has barriers to competitive entry.